anumfatima427/Dental-Caries-Segmentation/README.md

-# :bell: Mask-RCNN Based Periodontitis Detection
+# :bell: Deep Learning-Based Multiclass Instance Segmentation for Dental Lesions Using M-RCNN

 - This repository represents "Dental Lesion Detection Using Deep learning.
 - With the help of this project, we can detect dental lesions using periapical radiographs.